Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Introduction

-In below, we give an overview of the theoretical results and end the introduction section with further literature review.
-In the rest of the paper, Section \ref{sec:prelim} gives set-up and preliminaries needed in the analysis.
+In below, we give an overview of the theoretical results starting from assumptions, and end the introduction section with some further literature review.
+In the rest of the paper, Section \ref{sec:prelim} gives preliminaries needed in the analysis.
 Sections \ref{sec:step0}-\ref{sec:step23} develop the eigen-convergence of standard graph Laplacians, both the un-normalized and the normalized (random-walk) ones.
 Section \ref{sec:density-corrected} extends to density-corrected graph Laplacian, and Section \ref{sec:exp} gives numerical results.
 We discuss possible extensions in the last section.

 {\bf Notations}.
 Default and asymptotic notations like $O(\cdot)$, $\Omega(\cdot)$, $\Theta(\cdot)$, are listed in Table \ref{tab:notations}.
 In this paper, we treat constants which are determined by $h$, $\calM$, $p$ as absolute ones, including the intrinsic dimension $d$.
 We mainly track the number of samples $N$ and the kernel diffusion time parameter $\epsilon$, and we may emphasize the constant dependence on $p$ or $\calM$ in certain circumstances, using the subscript notation like $O_{\calM}(\cdot)$.
 All constant dependence can be tracked in the proof.